ekbdizzy/asyncio_chat/README.md

-## CLI chat client on asyncio.
+## GUI chat client on python asyncio.
-Chat client with CLI interface for minechat.dvmn.org.
+Chat client with GUI interface for minechat.dvmn.org.
-It's a lesson of [Async Python](https://dvmn.org/modules/async-python/) course by Devman.
+It's a lesson of the [Async Python Course](https://dvmn.org/modules/async-python/) by the Devman.

 ---
 ## Install

-1. Create [virtualenv](https://docs.python.org/3/library/venv.html) of Python > 3.7 and activate it:
+1. Create [virtualenv](https://docs.python.org/3/library/venv.html) of Python > 3.11 and activate it:

 ```bash
 python3 -m virtualenv venv